Torus actions on Alexandrov 4-spaces: Equivariant classification

 \subsection{Cross-sectioning theorems}

-As in the manifold case, a key step in achieving the equivariant classification of effective and isometric $\soso$-actions, is to show the existence of a cross-section to the quotient map $\pi: X\to X^*$ in the absence of exceptional orbits.
-In order to do so, we consider first the simpler case where the orbit space is homeomorphic to a $2$-disk and proceed in a similar fashion to the proof of \cite[Theorem~1.10]{OrlRayI}, by splitting the proof of existence of the cross-section into several lemmas.
+As in the manifold case, a key step in achieving the equivariant classification of effective and isometric $\soso$-actions, is to show the existence of a cross-section to the quotient map $\pi: X\to X^\ast$ in the absence of exceptional orbits.

+This has been done in \cite[Appendix]{OrlRayI} for the more general family of $4$-dimensional cohomology manifolds with a continuous $\soso$-action.
+As pointed out in Section~\ref{S:Local structure around topological regular points}, an orientable $4$-dimensional Alexandrov space $X$ with an effective and isometric $\soso$-action is a cohomology manifold (see also \cite[Corollary~8.7]{Mitsuishi}).
+However, we present a more detailed proof here given that we have a clearer picture of the local structure of $X$.

+We first consider the simpler case when the orbit space is homeomorphic to a $2$-disk and proceed in a similar fashion to the proof of Theorem~1.10 in \cite{OrlRayI} for smooth closed $4$-manifolds with a smooth $\soso$-action, by splitting the proof on the existence of the cross-section into several lemmas.
 More precisely, we show how we can define a cross-section on simple subsets (in terms of the topology and isotropy information) and then show it is possible to extend any given cross-section on such subsets to a full cross section.